dotnet-websharper/mathjs/doc/Math.md

 ## Vectors

-For vector operations in WebSharper we have to use the MathJS.Math functions and needs the MathNumber wrapper.
+For vector operations in WebSharper we have to use the MathJS.Math functions and in those functions we have to use the MathNumber wrapper for the vectors.

     open WebSharper.MathJS